 By eliminating “custody” courts have eliminated the “winner take all” mentality that normally accompanies a contested custody battle.
 Instead of one parent either “winning” sole custody or losing it, parents can now split decision making authority in a way that allows both of them to “win.”
 If they can do that, and avoid a long drawn-out court battle, not only will the parents win, but so will their kids!

 How Can You Use This No Matter Where You Live

-Obviously, before you do anything you have to check with an attorney in your state to make sure you can actually split decision making authority with your spouse.
-But, the point is that, if you really want to avoid an ugly court battle that is all but guaranteed to hurt your kids, and you are willing to be a little bit creative, you may have more options than you think.
+Obviously, before you do anything you have to check with an attorney in your state to make sure it will fly.
+But, the point is that, if you really want to avoid an ugly court battle, and you’re willing to be a little bit creative, you may have more options than you think.

 But with our society and our laws changing as fast as they are, it’s not too crazy to think that someday soon, it might be!